JarrettR/FlatStack/README.md

 3 axis of rotation for the final 3D model, in degrees

+### fsshowaxis

+true/false or 1/0 showing axis of rotation/translation.
+Default false.
+Arrows are RGB for XYZ axes.

 ### fsposition: x, y, z

 3D coordinates for the final 3D model